 • Refrigeration unit

 • 6,000 gallon potable water tanker

 • CIA chaplains to minister to the Spiritual and emotional needs of survivors.

 If you have questions about deploying with CIA to do Disaster Relief you can check out our Disaster FAQ page, or watch our Deployment 101 video.
 To be notified when we are assessing or deploying make sure you register as a volunteer to receive emails and follow us on our social media, this is the best way to stay informed.
+Want to see some of what we've done, who we've helped and where we've been?
+Check out our vimeo channel!
 Wondering how we decide when and where to deploy?
-Check out our Deployment SOP to see some of the criteria we use.
+Check out our Deployment GOG to see some of the criteria we use.